aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 ## Extracting Plain Text from a Table

 A Table like any other node in Aspose.Words has access to a Range object.
 Using this object, you can call methods over the entire table range to extract the table as plain text.
 The Range.Text property is used for this purpose.
-The following code example demonstrates how to print the text range of a table.
+The following code example shows how to print the text range of a table.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ExtractTextOnly-ExtractTextOnly.java" >}}